tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 Quotation templates
 ===================

-Use quotation templates to speed up the quotation creation process.
+Using quotation templates speeds up their creation by filling in most quotation fields automatically by simply selecting a template.

 Configuration
 =============